williamxiaolong/XLProgressHUD/README.md

 CocoaPods
 ----
 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command:

         $ gem install cocoapods

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your 'Podfile':
+To integrate Alamofire into your 'Xcode' project using CocoaPods, specify it in your 'Podfile' :

+work is 'inde'